viamrobotics/docs/docs/services/navigation/_index.md

 heading, err := gps.CompassHeading(context.Background, nil)
 ```

-If you want to read compass headings, [configure a capable movement sensor](/components/movement-sensor/#configuration) on your robot.
-The movement sensor API's [`GetCompassHeading()`](/components/movement-sensor/#getcompassheading) takes compass heading readings.
 Use compass heading readings to determine the *bearing* of your robot, or, the [cardinal direction](https://en.wikipedia.org/wiki/Cardinal_direction) that your robot is facing.

+To read compass headings, [configure a capable movement sensor](/components/movement-sensor/#configuration) on your robot.
+Then use the movement sensor API's [`GetCompassHeading()`](/components/movement-sensor/#getcompassheading) method to get readings from the sensor.

 ### Orientation